Select Page

 • “I’m okay being seen as I am.”

-I still remember one moment clearly.
-I was in a group setting—probably 15 people—and someone challenged something I’d said.
+Example: I still remember one moment clearly.
+I was in a group setting (with around 15 people), and someone challenged something I’d said.
 My heart was racing, but I laughed it off, nodded, and made a joke.
-On the outside, I looked relaxed.
-Inside, I felt small.
+On the outside, I looked relaxed (or at least that was what I was going for).
+But inside, I felt small.
 I spent the rest of the night rehearsing what I should’ve said, pretending I didn’t care.

-That’s what fake confidence looked like for me: performance over presence, impression over authenticity.
-I wasn’t trying to manipulate anyone—I just didn’t know how to stay with my discomfort and still feel like enough.
+That’s what fake confidence looked like for me: caring more about the impression I made on other people than about my authenticity.
+I wasn’t necessarily trying to manipulate anyone – I just didn’t know how to stay with my discomfort and still feel… I don’t know.
+Enough, probably.

-Real confidence is not about talking over people or having all the answers.
-It’s about being rooted in who you are—even when things feel shaky.
+But real confidence is not about always being right or having all the answers.
+It’s about being rooted in who you are, even when others challenge you.

 • The courage to ask a question instead of pretending to know.